-still, my ability to listen to music, or the way I listen to music has deteriorated in a relatively short time.
-When I sing a song in my head, the nuances of my phrasing and tonality are there. but if I listen to the song being played I frequently no longer can assess the key - this is due to the distortion and diminished perception of sound resulting from my significant hearing impairment. however aesthetically I'm also listening more abstractly. all notes (sounds) have equal value. whereas the dissonant notes played in a song meant to energize it, give it edge, to rescue the lyricism from banality, I now read as on its own terms. if a song is in my head, it may be hard to get rid of. this is a result of conditioning that keeps the mind locked. as it is now more difficult to listen to music in a conventional way, to do so is a burden because it keeps my mind trapped in old mindset. an example: I can no longer listen to the Stan Getz instrumental version of the Rodgers & Hart song, It Never Entered My Mind (Jazz At The Opera House), nor can I listen to the Frank Sinatra vocal version of it (In The Wee Small Hours), both great renditions of a great song, yet I still have no trouble listening to Morton Feldman's The Viola In My Life.
-I've always listened to experimental and improvised music in this latter way of pure tone and space. this is some-what ironic because I've always been, and considered by others to be, a melodist, who enjoyed listening to, and sing-ing, the classic American songbook. but when I've written about the American Songbook and jazz I've done it with an old mind, which was once the new mind! strange though, I can still, occasionally, dim the lights, close my eyes, bend my face to the keyboard. and savor the recorded voices of Blossom Dearie or Nat Cole sing Like Someone In Love, or Let's Fall In Love, in the old way, however.
-I've also lost my voice. as it turns out, issues with my vocal chords. it actually hurts to try to sing. it is also hard to speak.
+still, my ability to listen to music, or the way I listen to music has deteriorated in a relatively short time. when I sing a song in my head, the nuances of my phrasing and tonality are there. but if I listen to the song being played I frequently no longer can assess the key. it's sad because the songs and the romantic feelings the songs evoke still exist in me. this is due to the distortion and diminished perception of sound resulting from my significant hearing impairment. however aesthetically I'm also listening more abstractly. all notes (sounds) have equal value. whereas the dissonant notes played in a song meant to give it edge, rescue the lyricism from banality, I now read as on its own terms. free of the conditioning that keeps the mind locked, it is now more difficult to listen to music in a conventional way, to do so is a burden because it keeps my mind trapped in old mindset. an example: I can no longer listen to the Stan Getz instrumental version of the Rodgers & Hart song, It Never Entered My Mind (Jazz At The Opera House), nor can I listen to the Frank Sinatra vocal version of it (In The Wee Small Hours), both great renditions of a great song, yet I still have no trouble listening to Morton Feldman's The Viola In My Life.
+I've always listened to experimental and improvised music in this latter way of pure tone and space. listening is whatever the ear can hear: tone timber, space, etc., this is somewhat ironic because I've always been, and considered by others to be, a melodist, who enjoyed listening to, and singing, the classic American songbook. but when I've written about the American Songbook and jazz I've done it with an old mind, which was once the new mind! strange though, I can still, occasionally, dim the lights, close my eyes, bend my face to the keyboard. and savor the recorded voices of Blossom Dearie or Nat Cole sing Like Someone In Love, or Let's Fall In Love, in the old way, however.
+I've also lost my voice. as it turns out, issues with my vocal chords.
 I'd once harbored the possibility of doing a standards jazz vocal album. more accurately, my mind has evolved.
 I think I am equally able to focus on the basic elements and the symbolic ones. at any rate, the evolution, is towards silence - aesthetic, becalming, and spiritual, which I view as positive.